 AAHW expects that all assignments, papers, examinations and projects submitted in regard to the completion or a course are the student's own work.
 Students should be careful to distinguish their work from information derived from other sources in print or online, including information and opinions obtained from other people.
 Correctly citing the sources and origins of others' work is the student's responsibility.
-Students who knowingly submit plagiarized work as their own to pass a course may fail the course.
+Students who knowingly submit plagiarized work as their own to pass a course will receive a "0" on the plagiarized test or assignment and may fail the course.

-AAHW subscribes to the NCCAOM Code of Ethics for TCM practitioners (see page 65 of this Catalog), and expects students who are completing their clinical internship requirements to observe its stipulations in regard to non-discrimination, patient privacy, appropriate conduct, avoidance of misrepresentation, etc.
+AAHW subscribes to the NCCAOM Code of Ethics for TCM practitioners (see page 67 of this Catalog), and expects students who are completing their clinical internship requirements to observe its stipulations in regard to non-discrimination, patient privacy, appropriate conduct, avoidance of misrepresentation, etc.